 - Furthermore, it would automatically escalate your connection to the much more secure HTTPS than compared with the native HTTP.

-With that said, there have been a few clouds of uncertainty regarding its functionality.
+That said, there has been some uncertainty regarding its functionality.
 One primary concern is how the website owners would benefit from these BATs compared to the tried and tested Ad agencies.
 As a result, there’s still some reluctance from a significant chunk of the users.

-While it has been over a decade since this browser first launched, not much is known about it to date.
+While it has been over a decade since this browser first launched, little is known about it.
 Well, it could even be the least popular browser on this list.

 Apart from that, there are a few other nifty baked-in privacy features, including: